KironGod/BankAppRepo/README.md

 Drews changes to the gui / regular bank app

-Will list changes below, all changes will also beb visible in branch.
+Will list changes below, all changes will also be visible in branch.